 James Douglas Morrison’s final notebook contained the harrowing message: ‘Last words, Last words.
 Out’.
 Also a chilling self-assessment: ‘Regret for wasted nights & wasted years – I pissed it all away – American Music’.
 July 3, 1971.
 Paris.
 It was to be Jim Morrison’s last hitchhike into the unknown.

-This feature was originally published in Classic Rock 148, September 2009 (below, left).
+This feature was originally published in Classic Rock 148, August 2010.